Taking photos of small critters in the dark

 So my technique when I’m using a torch is simply to:

 Because chances are that the beam of light from your torch will be of a different colour temperature to the illumination from your flash.
-Your eyes might not notice that but your camera will, and it will record the torch beam as coloured light.
+Your eyes might not notice that but your camera will, and it will record the torch beam as a splotch of coloured light.
 That can cause part of your image to be stained in the wrong tone.

 Leaving a torch light on while taking this shot has left an ugly yellow stain across the lower part of this image, affecting the colour of this freshwater turtle’s neck.